zac083/Game-Changer-Information/Rules & Information.md

 ### The order of picks will goes as follows:
   - First pick goes to winning the game.
-  - Second pick goes to top fragging the game.
+  - Second pick goes to achieved bounties (Killing the wanted player)
-  - Third pick goes to achieved bounties (Killing the wanted player)
+  - Third pick will be the individual with most frags.
   - Fourth pick goes to evaded bounties (If the wanted player achieved their bounty requirements)